entelect-incubator/.NET/Phase 3/Step 2/README.md

 }
 ```

-Every DataDTO in Pezza.Common extends to include OrdeBy and PagingArgs.
+Extend the DTO's in Pezza.Common\Models by inheriting from SearchBase.
+In the cases of RestaurantDTO and ProductDTO  that already inherit from ImageDataBase, let ImageDataBase derive from SearchBase.

 ![](2021-01-15-07-08-27.png)

-Create a new ISearchBase.cs in Pezza.Common\Models
+Create a new SearchBase.cs in Pezza.Common\Models

 ```cs
 namespace Pezza.Common.DTO.Data